AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 </div>

 <div id="warningCallout" style="padding: 1em; border: 0 solid #feb144;border-left-width: 4px;border-radius: 6px; margin-top: 1rem; margin-bottom: 1rem; padding: 1em; border-radius: 4px; color: #293132; background-color: #fff8e6;">
 ❗ <strong>Warning:</strong> The indexes of items used as references to other commands are updated every time the list command is executed.
 Make sure to reference the latest list generated.
-Using the indexes of previous lists may result in incorrect outcomes or behavior.
+Using the indexes of previous/outdated lists may result in incorrect outcomes or behavior.
 </div>

 #### List Inventory (Unsorted)